UPBGE/upbge/doc/python_api/rst/bge.render.rst

    Set the anti aliasing level.

-   :arg level: The new anisotropic filtering level to use
+   :arg level: The new anti aliasing level to use
-   :type level: integer (must be one of 1, 2, 4, 8, 16)
+   :type level: integer (must be one of 0, 2, 4, 8, 16)

    .. note:: Changing this value cause all off screens to be recreated, which can be slow.